 - The reader for Heathcliff makes him sound forbidding.

-- Algy Pug, who is the reader for Joseph, gives such a colorful rendering, I cannot think of this story without hearing Joseph.
-He does such a good job, I can't fathom anyone else portraying Joseph quite as well.
+- Algy Pug, who is the reader for Joseph, gives such a colorful rendering, I cannot think of this story without hearing Joseph's voice.
+I can't fathom anyone else portraying Joseph quite as well.

 An Excellent Read and a Timeless Classic

 The story, while employing somewhat antiquated English, isn't hard to read through.
 In fact, once readers develop a feel for the nuances and different terms, they may well find that this book is a most enjoyable read.
 It is well-paced and doesn't get boring.
 Not by a long shot.

 There is an indefinable "something" in Wuthering Heights that sees people returning to taste of its offerings again and again.
 Whether you listen to the audio book or you get your own hard copy and read through it, this is a story that will draw you in.

 While the film versions are also enjoyable, they barely scratch the surface, and one cannot gain a full understanding from these.
 This was a comprehensive work and the only way to get a real feel for it and all its nuances is by listening to or reading the words as the author penned them.

 How Will Lockwood's Second Visit to the Heights Unfold?

 Emily Bronte--A Sheltered Clergyman's Daughter Who Perfectly Captured Sardonic Humor, Passion, Lasting Love, and the Primitive